 home / drive the refund agent

-Below is a customer-refund agent running under AgentGuard, with a real Ed25519 keypair generated in this tab.
-Drive it: approve a small refund, push it past the $500/day cap, try a payment_execute action while you only hold read_only, or flip the kill switch.
-Every decision (allow and block) is hashed into a chained, signed receipt you can verify independently.
-Watch the BLOCK land.
+Below is a customer-refund simulation with an Ed25519 keypair generated in this tab.
+Drive it: allow a small simulated request, push it past the $500/day cap, try a payment_execute action while declaring read_only, or activate the simulated zero-cap stop.
+Every simulated evaluation is hashed into a chained record signed by the throwaway browser key.

 policy